PTSolns/PTSolns-cli/docs/platform-specification.md

 ### Burn Bootloader

-The `erase` and `bootloader` actions are triggered via the **Tools > Burn Bootloader** feature of the Arduino IDE or [`arduino-cli burn-bootloader`](commands/arduino-cli_burn-bootloader.md).
+The `erase` and `bootloader` actions are triggered via the **Tools > Burn Bootloader** feature of the Arduino IDE or [`ptsolns-cli burn-bootloader`](commands/ptsolns-cli_burn-bootloader.md).
 This action is used to flash a bootloader to the board.

 "Burn Bootloader" is unique in that it uses two actions, which are executed in sequence: